 While managing local social media across 100s or even 1,000s of business locations might seem daunting, it doesn’t have to be.
 SOCi’s Content Manager enables multi-location businesses to manage and deploy localized content at scale while maintaining brand consistency at both the enterprise and local levels.
 This solution is an excellent option for multi-location marketers looking to elevate their local social efforts without a lot of extra time and effort.

 Another great way to boost your high valued engagement is through a more focused approach to reputation management.
 Your business is likely receiving ratings and reviews on Facebook and GMB, but what are you doing with them?
 Is there room for you to increase your volume of reviews as well?
 Our Localized Marketing Benchmark Report found that, on average, multi-location businesses only receive four new reviews on GMB a month and less than one recent review on Facebook.

-- Make it easy for consumers to leave reviews by providing links to your review sites on your website.
+- Making it easy for consumers to leave reviews by providing links to your review sites on your website.

-- Add a review option on surveys or other digital interactions with consumers, such as an emailed receipt.
+- Adding a review option on surveys or other digital interactions with consumers, such as an emailed receipt.

-- Sit down and brainstorm a consumer review strategy.
-It will keep your multi-location business accountable.
+- Sitting down and brainstorming a consumer review strategy.
+This will keep your multi-location brand accountable.

 Once you increase the number of reviews your business receives, you must ensure you respond to them in a timely and personalized manner.
 Currently, companies are responding to reviews on Facebook in an average of 93 days and on GMB in 41 days.
 This response time is way too high.
 Your business should aim to acknowledge ratings and reviews as quickly as possible.
 Similar to local social, if consumers see your multi-location business is taking the time to reply to reviews, they will remember your business when it comes time to make a purchase.